keshavgarg24/AUTH_FILE-microservice/ARCHITECTURE.md

 ### Performance Optimization
 - **Connection Pooling**: MongoDB connection pooling for efficient database access
 - **Caching**: JWT token validation can be cached
-- **CDN Integration**: S3 can be fronted by CloudFront for global distribution
+- **CDN Integration**: R2 can be fronted by Cloudflare CDN for global distribution

 ## Deployment Architecture